githubtofred/blackbird/README.md

 ### Log Output Example

-This is what the log file looks like when Blackbird is started:
+This is whataaa the log file looks like when Blackbird is started:

 ```